Luminescence - Wikipedia

 Luminescence | Definition, Examples, Types, & Facts | Britannica

-luminescence, emission of light by certain materials when they are relatively cool.
+Luminescence, emission of light by certain materials when they are relatively cool.
 It is in contrast to light emitted from incandescent bodies, such as burning wood or coal, molten iron, and wire heated by an electric current.
+Luminescence may be seen in neon and fluorescent lamps; television,

 Luminescence Definition and Examples - Science Notes and Projects